Siege of Warsaw (1656): Arrival of Polish army

-First Major Assault
+First major assault

-During a meeting of Polish - Lithuanian commanders, Krzysztof Grodzicki suggested an assault from north, west and south.
-Main Polish effort was concentrated in southwest, especially in the fortified buildings of Krakowskie Przedmiescie, whose capture opened the way to the Royal Palace.
+During a meeting of Polish-Lithuanian commanders, Krzysztof Grodzicki suggested an assault from north, west and south.
+The main Polish effort was concentrated in southwest, especially in the fortified buildings of Krakowskie Przedmiescie, whose capture opened the way to the Royal Palace.
 Polish leaders hoped that after capture of external Swedish positions, Wittenberg would come to the conclusion that his situation was hopeless and capitulate.

 The assault was preceded by a barrage of Grodzicki’s artillery (June 3).
 In return, Wittenberg sent 200 infantry and two cavalry regiments for a surprise attack, which was repelled with heavy losses on both sides.
 Swedish commandant was aware of the fact that reinforcements, sent by Charles X Gustav were on the way.

 Main assault of the Commonwealth forces began in the morning of June 8, with some 10,000 armed peasants.
 After initial success, the Poles were forced to retreat.
 The attack was not a complete failure, as Polish forces captured the Palace of Bishops of Kraków, which became a convenient spot for the artillery.
 Another attack took place on June 11, and again it was fought off by the defenders.
 After this, Polish commandants realized that without heavy guns, which were kept in Zamość, capture of Warsaw was impossible.

-Swedish Reinforcements
+Swedish reinforcements

 On June 13, Swedish division under Adolph John I, Count Palatine of Kleeburg, sent by Charles Gustav from Royal Prussia, reached Modlin, where it camped, preparing for crossing of the Narew.
 Another Swedish division, under Robert Douglas, Count of Skenninge, camped near the village of Pomiechowo.
 These units were blocked by the Lithuanians, supported by Hetman Jerzy Lubomirski, who joined them in the night of June 16/17.
 Swedish positions at the confluence of the Vistula and the Narwobug were well-fortified, and protected by both rivers.
-At the same time, however, with 6,000 men they were not strong enough to risk a frontal attack on the Commonwealth forces, so on June 23, most Polish forces returned to Warsaw, while Polish engineers built a second pontoon bridge over the Vistula.
+At the same time, however, with 6,000 men, they were not strong enough to risk a frontal attack on the Commonwealth forces, so on June 23, most Polish forces returned to Warsaw, while Polish engineers built a second pontoon bridge over the Vistula.